-Depending on individual students' background preparations, research interests and subject areas of thesis research, they may take elective courses offered by other academic departments.
+Depending on individual students' background preparations, research interests and subject areas of thesis research, they may take elective courses offered by other academic departments after completing most or all of the required courses.
 The list below provides some examples of courses that may be considered as courses in the Plant Biology major.
 Not all the courses are offered every year.
+Refer to LionPATH for the mode of instruction for each course.
 Students interested in taking any elective courses should consult with their thesis advisors or the Program Chair prior to registering.